SUNDAY MOCK TEST (GS)

 Statement 2: These weapons use kinetic energy to cause damage.

-The term “Midnight Sun” is associated with:
+The 'Pacific Ring of Fire' is associated with:

 .
 Match the following travellers with the rulers they visited: